“So you’ve decided that homeschooling your kids is the best way to go?”

-A friend of ours has decided to homeschool her child.
+That was the shocked question another parent asked a friend of ours who has decided she wants to homeschool her kids.
 She did try day school for a few years but it just isn’t working for them.
 She arrived at the decision because she feels that she’ll do a better job, especially since she works from home.
 Of course, she’s talked to other parents who are homeschooling their kids.

 Working from home and providing homeschooling are two things that work together really well and it’s fortunate that in today’s society, we have the opportunity to do both more easily than before.
 We did consider at one time for our son, but didn’t follow it up too seriously.
 If you’ve thought about either of these, there are many benefits that come from homeschooling, especially if you are working from home.

 Many parents choose to teach their children in the comfort of their own home, rather than enroll them in school.
 With homeschooling, it’s the parent’s full responsibility to ensure that their child is given an education that will enable them to go on to have a successful career in whatever field of study they wish to go into.

 Of course, there are arguments as to why homeschooling may not be a good thing; however, it’s certainly becoming more popular across the world.

 So what are the benefits of homeschooling your kids and is it something that’s right for you and your child?